wez/wezterm/docs/config/misc.markdown

   -- Specifies the maximum width that a tab can have in the -- tab bar.
 Defaults to 16 glyphs in width. tab_max_width = 16,

+  -- Set this to "NeverPrompt" if you don't like confirming closing -- windows every time window_close_confirmation = "AlwaysPrompt",
 }
 ```